Upward-Spiral-Science/spect-team/Draft/Questions.md

 ### Exploratory

 - What is the mean, maximum and minimum for the various numerical features?
-Also how do these features scale?
+Also how do these features scale?-
 - What is the range of values nominal features can take?
 - Are the features correlated?
 - What is the sole metric that can be used to separate healthy people from unhealthy people?
 - Are we able to identify outliers at this point?

+- Should we divide the features into groups and analyze their distributions separately?

+- Can we reduce the dimensionality of each record X<sub>i</sub> (reduce m)?
+	- Can we find k most important features to construct our training data, where k is significantly smaller than m?

 ### Inferential